Get The Benefits You Deserve

 - If you have been hurt in a workplace accident, you may be eligible for both workers’ compensation and Social Security Disability.

-- How you can apply for Social Security Disability — Our attorneys can guide you through the process of collecting the necessary paperwork and medical documentation needed to apply for SSDI.
+Our PA disability attorneys can guide you through the process of collecting the necessary paperwork and medical documentation needed to apply for SSDI.
 If your claim is denied, we can represent you in the appeals process.

-- The appeals process for denied disability claims — The appeals process can be complicated, and take months to complete.
+The appeals process can be complicated, and take months to complete.
 We can help collect the essential medical records, work history, and other required documentation to make a successful appeal.
 Most SSDI claims get initially appealed.
-We can provide you with the long-term perspective you need to keep pursuing your valid claim in the face of a denial.
+We can provide you with the legal advice and long-term perspective you need to keep pursuing your valid claim in the face of a denial.

 Among the many services the lawyers at Krasno Krasno & Onwudinjo provide, we will prepare you for your disability hearing.
 With our guidance, you can anticipate the questions you may be asked at your hearing, and also amass helpful documentation about your injuries, making sure that you apply for a hearing within 60 days if your claim is denied.